CodeWreckPro/LLM_based_Text_to_SQL_Data_Query_Application/README.md

     ```

 4. **Set up the environment variables:**
-    Create a `.env` file in the project root directory and add your Google API key:
+    Edit the `.env` file in the project root directory and add your Google API key:
     ```env
     GOOGLE_API_KEY="YOUR_GOOGLE_API_KEY"
     ```